icopy-site/awesome/docs/awesome/awesome-vapor.md

 ## License

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, _Milan Vit_ has waived all copyright and related or neighbouring rights to this work.1.0/)

-To the extent possible under law, _Milan Vit_ has waived all copyright and related or neighbouring rights to this work.1.0/)

 To the extent possible under law, _Milan Vit_ has waived all copyright and related or neighbouring rights to this work.